microsoft/MIDI/README.md

 * Infrastructure to provide for future implementations of virtual MIDI, MIDI processing like the MIDI Mapper used to provide, new transports and much more, all without requiring, in most cases, new driver code.
-* Additional API and enumeration information to allow for richer information about ports, as well as for end-user aliasing (renaming without eliminating the original name) of ports
+* Additional API and enumeration information
+  * End-user renaming/aliasing of ports / groups while also keeping the driver-supplied name accessible
+  * More detailed information about devices (driver details, manufacturer info, etc.)
+  * Transport information so apps know how the device is connected (USB, BLE, Network, etc.)
+  * more
 * Bluetooth MIDI 1.0 (currently supported in WinRT MIDI only)

 The majority of this infrastructure development will be done by the core team, mentioned below.
 We